• Skip to primary navigation

 Lower Manhattan is a busy commercial and financial area, much of it with narrow streets from the Dutch grid designed for horse and wagon, not delivery trucks, so walking is the best way to get around.

-Set aside a half-day walking around here, or a full day if you’ll be visiting the Statue of Liberty, Ellis Island and other museums.
+Set aside a half-day walking around here, a full day or more if you’ll be visiting the Statue of Liberty, Ellis Island and other museums.

 Battery Park